Last Updated on

 Bassari Country: Bassari, Fula and Bedik Cultural Landscapes (2012)

 This particular listing under the UNESCO World Heritage Sites in Senegal consists of three geographical areas: Bassari, Fula and Bedik.
 All of these sites are noted for their specific cultural and habitat that is symbiotic with that of the natural environment.
 The inhabitants in these particular geographic areas developed a settlement that utilized its natural environment.
 They built terraces and rice paddies, while also building thatched roof houses.
-Aside from their agricultural practices and settlements, the natural environment and culture was also reflected in their rituals and spiritual beliefs.
+Aside from their agricultural practices and settlements, the natural environment and culture were also reflected in their rituals and spiritual beliefs.

 Island of Goree (1978)

 This island belongs to the city of Dakar in Senegal.
 It is one of the UNESCO World Heritage Sites in Senegal for its role during the slave trading days in the country (and continent).
-It was once a famous destination for people involved in African slave trade.
+It was once a famous destination for people involved in the African slave trade.
 Most of these slaves were transported by boat to the Americas.
-In addition to becoming a site of slave trade, the port was also crucial in carrying shipments such as ivory, peanuts, peanut oil and gum Arabic, to name a few.
+In addition to becoming a site of the slave trade, the port was also crucial in carrying shipments such as ivory, peanuts, peanut oil, and gum Arabic, to name a few.

 Island of Saint-Louis (2000)

 This former French colonial settlement was established in the 17th century.
 The island of Saint-Louis in Senegal experienced major urbanization during the 19th century.
-It served an important role in the economic and cultural aspect of West Africa until the mid-1900s.
-The most distinctive features in the island that also contributed to it being named as one of the UNESCO World Heritage Sites in Senegal were the colonial architecture, system of quays and the town planning.
+It served an important role in the economic and cultural aspects of West Africa until the mid-1900s.
+The most distinctive features in the island that also contributed to it being named as one of the UNESCO World Heritage Sites in Senegal were the colonial architecture, system of quays and town planning.